Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Unregistered tartans may link to one of the web's online design environments for similar information.

 For any questions about reproduction of designs or weaving of these tartans, please contact the registrant directly or via this website.

 "When the mirrie dancers play, they are like to slay"

 In Scottish folklore the Northern Lights are known as the Na Fir Chlis – “the Nimble Men” (also known as the Merry Dancers).
-The Lights were described as epic fights among sky warriors or fallen angels.
-According to legend, blood from the wounded fell to earth and spotted the “bloodstones” (a variety of jasper) found in the Hebrides.
+Storytellers described the aurora as epic fights among sky warriors or fallen angels.
+According to one legend, blood from the wounded fell to earth and spotted the “bloodstones” (a variety of jasper) found in the Hebrides.
 Some North American Inuit call the auroras aqsarniit, or football players, believing they result from spirits of the dead playing football with the head of a walrus!
 Aurora Borealis season in northern polar latitudes (Alaska, northern Canada, Scotland, Greenland, Iceland, Norway, Sweden, Finland and Siberia) runs from August-thru-April with some of the peak observation windows happening in the months of September and March!
 Check your favourite aurora forecast site tonight!